 In this article, we will discuss the best practices when it comes to using Patch Management and IT Automation profiles in Atera and getting a high success rate.

 It is important not to use one IT automation profile for all your monitored agents.
-First, please ensure to split the profiles based on systems' OS: one profile for Windows workstations, one for Windows Servers and one profile for MACs.
+First, please ensure to split the profiles based on systems' OS: Windows (workstations and servers), macOS, and Linux.

 An example of how you can create the profiles: